THE BUSINESS WITH THE FEAR OF LIME

 Lime does not enjoy great popularity.
 Lime occurs naturally in water and contributes significantly to its taste.
 Visually, lime looks like whitish deposits and does not necessarily correspond to our aesthetic ideas.
 Manufacturers of water softening systems (also called decalcification systems) therefore advertise the need to reduce lime in the water and suggest a lime danger.
 However, disadvantages of these systems are not communicated.
 So when is decalcification useful at all and when should one rather look for alternative methods?

-When rainwater seeps into the soil, it enriches itself with various minerals.
-Since the soil of each region is different, the taste and hardness of the water also varies.
-If the soil consists of sand and limestone, hard water is more likely to occur.
-Regions with granite, gneiss or basalt have softer water.
+When rainwater seeps into the ground, it becomes enriched with various minerals.
+Since the soil composition varies from region to region, the taste and hardness of the water also vary.
+If the soil consists of sand and limestone, the water is more likely to be hard.
+Regions with granite, gneiss, or basalt have softer water.

-More precisely, lime or limestone is an ionic compound of the elements calcium, carbon and oxygen, which occur naturally in various forms.
-Normally lime is found in dissolved form in water, as calcium hydrogen carbonate (Ca(HCO3)2).
-Only when water is heated above 50-60 °C does the carbon dioxide (CO2) content decrease, resulting in the formation of hard calcium carbonate (CaCO3), also known as lime, which is not soluble in water.
+More precisely, limescale or limestone is an ionic compound of the elements calcium, carbon, and oxygen, which naturally occurs in various forms.
+Normally, limescale is dissolved in water as calcium bicarbonate (Ca(HCO3)2).
+Only when water is heated above 50-60 °C, the reduction of carbon dioxide (CO2) forms the hard and insoluble calcium carbonate (CaCO3), also known as limescale.

-Although a high lime content is not the criterion for increasing water hardness, it does contribute to it.
+Although a high limescale content is not the sole criterion for increasing water hardness, it does contribute to it.
 The minerals calcium (Ca) and magnesium (Mg) are responsible for water hardness.
-The more calcium and magnesium in the water, the higher the degree of hardness.
+The more calcium and magnesium present in the water, the higher the degree of hardness.

 In Germany, the degree of hardness is measured in °dH and divided into three levels:

-So as soon as water is heated, lime is no longer soluble in water and adheres to appliances or pipes as a visible white deposit.
-Under certain circumstances, appliances can then be damaged and their performance impaired.
-Here, manufacturers of decalcification systems try to advertise their products as salvation for water treatment and promise lime-free and soft water that saves energy and costs.
-On the surface, this may be true, but really lime-free water is only needed by very few devices.
-Especially the physical level of lime and possible disadvantages of conventional decalcification are neglected in the evaluation.
+As soon as water is heated, limescale is no longer soluble and adheres to appliances or pipes as visible white deposits.
+Under certain circumstances, appliances can be affected and their performance impaired.
+Here, manufacturers of descaling systems try to promote their products as saviors of water treatment, promising limescale-free and soft water that saves energy and costs.
+On the surface, this may seem to be the case, but truly limescale-free water is only needed by very few appliances.
+In particular, the physical aspect of limescale and potential disadvantages of conventional descaling are often neglected in the assessment.

-Lime does not generally deposit on appliances and water containing lime does not necessarily taste hard.
-The explanation lies on the physical level of crystallization, i.e. the structure of lime.
-In naturally flowing water, the structure corresponds to microscopically fine sand (argonite).
-This is why natural spring water tastes velvety soft, even with a higher lime content.
-However, if water is pressed through rectangular pipe systems at high pressure, the lime structure changes to needle-sharp calcite.
-This form makes lime really aggressive and deposits on pipes and appliances over time, and the water also tastes unpleasantly rough.
+Limescale does not generally deposit on appliances, and water containing limescale does not necessarily taste hard.
+The explanation lies in the physical level of crystallization, i.e., the structure of the limescale.
+In naturally flowing waters, the structure corresponds to microscopically fine sand (Argonite).
+Therefore, natural spring water tastes velvety smooth even with a higher limescale content.
+However, when water is forced through right-angled pipe systems under high pressure, the limescale structure changes to needle-pointed calcite.
+This form is what makes limescale truly aggressive, causing it to deposit on pipes and appliances over time, and the water also tastes unpleasantly rough.

 Calcite structure